Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

-represents the worst-case error of a potentially optimal solution to the Oracle IP.
-This quantity turns out to be an \emph{upper} bound of the error of the optimal solution $\Yhat$ to the SDP relaxation, as is shown in the theorem below. \begin{thm}[IP bounds SDP] \emph{ }Under Model~\ref{mdl:SGMM}, there exist some universal constants $\consts>0,C\ge1$ for which the following holds.
+The quantity in~(\ref{eq:IPerror}) in fact gives an \emph{upper bound} of the error of the optimal solution $\Yhat$ to the SDP relaxation, as is shown in the theorem below. \begin{thm}[IP bounds SDP] \emph{ }Under Model~\ref{mdl:SGMM}, there exist some universal constants $\consts>0,C\ge1$ for which the following holds.
 If the SNR satisfies

 then we have